themedef/go-hermes/TRANSACTION.md

 ```go
 err := tx.Rollback()
 ```
-- Discards all pending changes
+Discards all pending operations.
-- No-op if no active transaction
+- No-op if there is no active transaction.

 ---